Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

 \subsection{Property prediction leads to latent space organization, even in data-sparse conditions}

+To assess the latent spaces associated with the different models, we quantified the extent to which the top five principal components of a PCA projection correlated with different physicochemical properties used in training.
+We then employed these PCs to visualize relevant two-dimensional slices of the latent space.
+To do this we first computed each property over the training set of sequences.
+Next, we embedded those sequences in the full latent space of each model.
+Then we decomposed the space into its top five principal components.
+For each principal component, we computed the Pearson correlation coefficient ($r$) between it and the property values. {}

-In line with previous results \cite{gomez-bombarelli_automatic_2018,renaud_latent_2023}, we observe latent space organization when jointly-training a decoder and a property predictor (Fig. \ref{fig:pca_bch_train}).
+In Fig.~\ref{fig:pca_bch_train}, we visualize the PC components most highly correlated with Boman Index, Charge, and Hydrophobicity for the models trained with all three.
+In line with previous results \cite{gomez-bombarelli_automatic_2018,renaud_latent_2023}, we observe latent space organization when jointly-training a decoder and a property predictor.
 Additionally, training a property predictor predicting multiple different properties results in an organized latent space where different properties correlate most with different pairs of dimensions (Fig. \ref{fig:pca_bch_train} rows; SI Table \ref{tbl:si:PCs_in5x3}, particularly Boman index and charge).
 Furthermore, varying percentage of property labels — thereby limiting the amount of labels the model has access to in training — still results in latent space organization, as indicated by the persistence of an orderly color gradient between the first and last rows of Fig. \ref{fig:pca_bch_train}.
-Overall, the number of properties, and masking even a large proportion of the information for the predictor did not prevent the latent space from being organized.
+Overall, increasing the number of properties and masking even a large proportion of the information for the predictor did not prevent the latent space from being organized. {(For a more detailed discussion of correlations between PC components and organizing variables, we refer the interested reader to Sect.~} \ref{sect:relationship-organizing-props-oracle} {in the SI.)}

-Given that we are visualizing 64-dimensional latent spaces through PCA projections into just two dimensions, it is possible that the organization is being induced by the projection.
-To check the extent to which PCA is distorting the original, high-dimensional manifold, and thus the extent to which it may be providing an illusion of organization when the high-dimensional cloud of points is not actually organized, we compute four manifold distortion metrics: trustworthiness and continuity \cite{venna_local_2006_trustworthinessContinuity}, steadiness and cohesiveness \cite{jeon_measuring_2022_steadinessCohesiveness}.
+Given that for 64-dimensional latent spaces we are visualizing just two-dimensional slices through PCA projections, it is possible that the organization is being induced by the projection.
+To check the extent to which PCA is distorting the original, high-dimensional manifold, and thus the extent to which it may be providing an illusion of organization when the high-dimensional cloud of points is not actually organized, we compute four manifold distortion metrics {as we have done previously} \cite{renaud_latent_2023}: trustworthiness and continuity \cite{venna_local_2006_trustworthinessContinuity}, steadiness and cohesiveness \cite{jeon_measuring_2022_steadinessCohesiveness}.